-A huge thank you to our presenting season trophy sponsors: CSF Radiators, Garrett Motion, Pacific Sun Financial, Brixton Forged, and Ignite Racing Fuel.
+A huge thank you to our presenting season trophy sponsors: CSF Radiators, Pacific Sun Financial, Indiana Corn Marketing Council, and Ignite Racing Fuel.
 Season trophy spots still available!
 To become a season trophy sponsor please inquire here.

 AWD by AZ Cycle Parts: Four Wheel Drivetrain

 2WD by Ignite Racing Fuel: Front Wheel or Rear Wheel Drivetrain

 Manual by Forgeline: Manual transmissions and clutch, no sequential transmissions.
 No limitation on number of gears (i.e. 7-Speed manual is OK)